-You also should visit your medical provider for a GYN problem visit if, at any point, you are experiencing:
+You should visit your medical provider for a GYN problem visit if, at any point, you are experiencing:

 - Unusual or severe abdominal, vaginal or pelvic pain

 - Abnormal vaginal bleeding or discharge